After you have found the right property, viewed it, and your offer has been accepted by the seller, the process of purchasing the property begins.

 Acquisition of Immovable Property (AIP) Permit

-EU citizens purchasing property in Malta as their primary residence do not need an AIP permit.
+If an EU citizen is purchasing property in Malta as their primary residence, they do not need an AIP permit.

 The minimum property values are:

 - Flat/Maisonette: €136,972